exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 #### EF Overview
 <p>
 This custom theory, along with Convergents to Square Root 2, were released at the same time and is based on Euler's Formula of
-\\(cis{\theta} = cos{\theta} + isin{\theta}\\), where 'i' is a complex number.
+\\(e^{i*\theta} = cos{\theta} + isin{\theta}\\), where 'i' is the complex number.

 EF is unique in that all the milestone paths are locked, so there's no choice in which milestones to take.
-This was deliberately done to prevent milestone swapping strategies, which some players found obnoxious.
-Furthermore, the rho to tau conversion for this theory is uniquely at rho^0.4 rather than the usual rho^0.1.
-We will explore each equation now:</p>
+This was deliberately done to prevent milestone swapping strategies and to balance the thoery.
+Furthermore, the rho to tau conversion for this theory is uniquely at rho^0.4 rather than the usual rho^0.1 meaning that less rho is needed to get an equivalent ammount of tau.
+Due to the conversion rate, EF can feel extremely slow in comparison to other theories, but it is the fastest theory to e150 tau and has the largest instantaneous jump in tau out of all custom theories.
+The equations are as follows:</p>

 \\(\dot{\rho} = (a_1a_2a_3)^{1.5}\sqrt{tq^2+R^2+I^2}\\)